konnikamii/fullstack_app/README.txt

 You can also use the default postgres user and just set a new password.
 (also make sure the host env variable also matches your local db hostname, e.g. DB_HOST=127.0.0.1)

- - Mailhog configured to run on port 1025 for SMTP and port 8025 for HTTP.
+ - Mailhog configured to run on port 1025 for SMTP and port 8025 for HTTP. (installed locally with go or in a docker container)
 This is a good guide here for windows users: https://runcloud.io/blog/mailhog-email-testing

 Otherwise, just comment out this part in the file located at './backend/app/Http/Controllers/ContactController.php':